Sedex Conference Speakers

 Eugenio Zambrano, Director of Finance, Berries de los mimbrales

-Born in Seville (Spain) in 1970, I did a Degree in Economics and I started a PHD in Local Economy.
+Born in Seville (Spain) in 1970, Eugenio did a Degree in Economics and I started a PHD in Local Economy.

-I worked 5 years as Financial Manager in a furniture factory, another 4 years as Financial Manager in a media and press company, and finally 16 years as General Manager in Los Mimbrales, a company dedicated to agriculture, which started its activity with citrus fruits, and has been dedicated to berries for the last three years.
+He worked as Financial Manager for five years in the furniture industry, another four years in media and press, and finally 16 years as General Manager in Los Mimbrales.
+Los Mimbrales is a company dedicated to agriculture, beggining with citrus fruits, it has dedicated the last three year to berries.

 Michael Waas, Global Vice President, TerraCycle

 Michael Waas is Global Vice President of Brand Partnerships at TerraCycle, where he oversees award-winning corporate partnerships that make it possible to recycle the non-recyclable.
 Michael has managed programs with P&G, Colgate-Palmolive, L’Oreal, General Mills, Clorox, PepsiCo, Frito-Lay, Mondelez, Kimberly-Clark and many more.